GabLeRoux/Simple-Responsive-Design-Demontration/README.md

 ----
 * Add more scripts and cool tricks with jQuery-ui
 * Add lavalamp menu navigation (files already there)
-* Add list of used scripts in this readme for quick access

 Credits
 -------